 echo $TITLE; ?>

-Riddle:What do you get, whien you mix one computer geek, a locked server which is have upgraded to a new version of debian, and very old server hardware?
+Riddle:What do you get, whien you mix one computer geek, a locked server which is upgraded to a new version of debian, and very old server hardware?

 Answer:You get sparkly new and shiny hardware, a geek locked in his room for three days and a new server, running twice the cpus, 40 times the memory, and a qaudrupling of the CPU speed with a tripling of the computers bus speed, and a doubling of disk space.